Breadcrumbs

 Resident Wellness Subcommittee

-This subcommittee is chaired by to senior residents with faculty oversight.
+This subcommittee is chaired by senior residents with faculty oversight.
 This committee is made up of residents from multiple years in the program.
 The committee evaluates factors influencing the physical and mental wellbeing of paediatric residents during training with the goal of implementing strategies to enhance resident wellbeing.
 Projects will include, but are not limited to, formal education, curricular activities, mentorship, Balint groups, and advocating for systems-level change.

 Advocacy Subcommittee

 This committee is chaired by residents with faculty oversight.
-It oversees and supports a number of resident-led initiatives including the Paediatric Outreach Program (POP clinic for uninsured patients), Make Room to Read, Firgrove school initiatives, Legislative Advocacy, as well as the Elementary and High-school outreach initiatives as some examples.
+It oversees and supports a number of resident-led initiatives including the Paediatric Outreach Program (POP clinic for uninsured patients), Make Room to Read, Legislative Advocacy, as well as the Elementary and High-school outreach initiatives as some examples.
 The mandate of this committee is to aid in teaching the Health Advocate role, participate in advocacy initiatives, as well as engage in scholarly activity in the realm of advocacy.
 It is comprised of several subcommittees, each with a focus on a longitudinal advocacy project.
 The purpose of the Paediatric Resident Advocacy Committee is to:

-• Provide leadership and organization: Provide templates for subcommittees to set tangible goals, meet with subcommittees semi-annually to track progress and provide resources as guidance to troubleshoot issues and concerns.
+- Provide leadership and organization: Provide templates for subcommittees to set tangible goals, meet with subcommittees semi-annually to track progress and provide resources as guidance to troubleshoot issues and concerns.

-• Be accountable and credible to the University of Toronto Paediatric Resident Program as part of the advocacy curriculum: Provide detailed yearly reports to summarize the efforts of Paediatric residents in their individual advocacy projects.
+- Be accountable and credible to the University of Toronto Paediatric Resident Program as part of the advocacy curriculum: Provide detailed yearly reports to summarize the efforts of Paediatric residents in their individual advocacy projects.

-• Oversee finances including budgets and funding applications
+- Oversee finances including budgets and funding applications

-• Continue to engage residents to act as advocates for children and their families in the Greater Toronto Area
+- Continue to engage residents to act as advocates for children and their families in the Greater Toronto Area

 Resident Engagement Subcommittee

 Comprised of 3-5 executive members.
 The mandate of the committee is to plan and execute events throughout the year that function to bring residents and staff together in an environment outside the workplace.
-Events in previous years have included the R1/R2 mingler, the staff-resident softball game, the holiday event, the Annual Resident Spring Charity Formal and the resident end-of-year BBQ.
+Events in previous years have included the Year 1/2 mingler, the staff-resident softball game, the holiday event, the Annual Resident Spring Charity Formal and the resident end-of-year BBQ.
 In any residency, success is dependent upon the ability to form meaningful working relationships with your colleagues and staff.
 The Resident Engagement Committee creates a forum to help foster these connections, particularly in such a large residency program.

 Equity, Diversity and Inclusion Committee (EDI)